- Colleges

 Here’s a scholarship you can apply for in minutes.

-What are women scholarships?
+What are women's scholarships?

-Eligibility requirements for women scholarships
+Eligibility requirements for women's scholarships

-Before you apply for women scholarships, make sure you check the eligibility requirements.
+Before you apply for women's scholarships, make sure you check the eligibility requirements.
 Some common eligibility requirements may include your GPA, community service, citizenship, plan to attend an accredited program, leadership potential, and submitting a Free Application for Federal Student Aid (FAFSA®).
 Scholarship eligibility requirements vary, so don’t assume you won’t qualify.
 Check them out!

-Are women scholarships worth my time?
+Are women's scholarships worth my time?

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-How do I find women scholarships?
+How do I find women's scholarships?

 Scholarship resources